Organic Allspice Whole

-The name for allspice is thought to come from England in the early 17th century where it was considered a combination of cinnamon, nutmeg and clove.
-Allspice is a great example of a spice versatile enough to be used in meat preparation, pickling, drinks and dessert.
-When whole, allspice looks like a peppercorn and is picked when green and aged in the sun.
+What is allspice?
+The name for allspice is thought to come from England in the early 17th century where it was considered a combination of cinnamon, nutmeg, and clove.
+Despite its name, it is actually an individual spice (herb) that is commonly grown in Jamaica and also in Indonesia, hence also know as Jamaican allspice and allspice berries.

 Allspice is thought to have anti-microbial and anti-inflammatory effects.

-Organic Allspice, Whole
+Ingredients: Organic Allspice Whole